Get ready to be blown away by Bavaria! These are the most amazing things to do in Bavaria that will inspire you to visit Germany.

 15. Befreihungshalle

 A strange stop on our Bavarian tour was Liberation Hall.
-This monument was commissioned by King Ludwig I to commemorate the victory over Napolean.
+This monument was commissioned by King Ludwig I to commemorate the victory over Napoleon.
 It is a solitary monument sitting high on a hill filled with striking winged statues representing the Goddesses of victory.

 16. Weltenburg Abbey – World’s Oldest Monastery